 Plan Ahead to Stay Safe

 You need to protect yourself legally and physically as a professional organizer.
 Having procedures in place, contracts, and insurance will help with this.
-Register your business as an LLC (Limited Liability Company) to protect yourself and all that is most important to you.
+Register your business as an LLC (Limited Liability Company) to protect yourself, and all that is most important to you.

 Don’t take just any client.
-Colleagues with more experience will say that when we’re starting anyone with a pulse and checkbook is a potential client and how that leads to building a business you’re not happy with.
+Colleagues with more experience will say that when we’re starting, anyone with a pulse and checkbook is a potential client and how that leads to building a business you’re not happy with.

-Draw up a questionnaire, talk to them by phone.
+Draw up a questionnaire, and talk to them by phone.
 This ensures both parties are clear about the scope of the work, expectations, and payments.
 If at any time you don’t feel 100% comfortable with the work, talk to the client.
-Your gut instinct is oftentimes right so don’t dismiss it without careful consideration.
-If necessary, back out of the contract or get someone to assist you with the work so are safe at all times.
+Your gut instinct is oftentimes right, so don’t dismiss it without careful consideration.
+If necessary, back out of the contract or get someone to assist you with the work so you are safe at all times.

-Remember It Is Not Just a Business, It’s a Career.
+Remember, It Is Not Just a Business, It’s a Career.

 Study as much as you about professional organizing before going into business.
 If you want to be board certified, the Board of Certification for Professional Organizers offers a certification program.
 Join the National Association of Professional Organizers (NAPO), take their courses, attend your local chapter meetings, and more.

 Build an Impressive Portfolio